Planning tool

 - Short outing

 Short but steep ascent; diagonal bird's-eye view of Lake Louise and the Chateau that shoreline visitors miss.
-Root-laden; can be slippery in shoulder season (microspikes recommended).
-Fairview Wildlife Corridor; bear spray mandatory.
+Root-laden; can be slippery in shoulder season (microspikes often useful).
+Fairview Wildlife Corridor; verify current Parks Canada wildlife guidance.
 Can loop via Saddleback.
 Fairview Mountain summit is a separate 1,014 m ascent.